apigee/devrel/references/product-recommendations-api/README.md

 ```

 ## Setup Spanner Product Catalog
-Duration: 0:10:00

 The Spanner Product Catalog will only contain the items that where used in the BigQuery training step for a specific user.
 We'll create product entries using those `itemID`s.
 This means that if you change the  `CUSTOMER_USERID` you may see different results or sparse results as Spanner does not contain the entire product catalog.

-NOTE: The order in which the items are returned from Spanner is different than those returned from BigQuery.
+**NOTE:** The order in which the items are returned from Spanner is different than those returned from BigQuery.
 This allows us to observe the differences from the "prediction".

 Run the [setup_spanner.sh](setup_spanner.sh) shell script to set up Spanner Product Catalog.
 It uses the `CUSTOMER_USERID` and outputs the entries that where created.

 You can also run a gcloud command to view, for example:
 ```
-gcloud spanner databases execute-sql $SPANNER_DATABASE --sql='SELECT * FROM products'
+gcloud spanner databases execute-sql $SPANNER_DATABASE --project=$PROJECT_ID --sql='SELECT * FROM products'
 ```
 Sample response:
 ```